What is it?

 - Assesses reproducibility and generalisability: the reproducibility and generalisability of individual study findings can be assessed.

-- Identifies heterogeneity in treatment effects: sources of heterogeneity in treatment effects can be identified.
+- Identifies heterogeneity in treatment effects: the presence of heterogeneity in treatment effects can be identified, and sources can be explored.

 NMA in particular: